The Kings aren’t trying to win the 2014 Summer League Championship, but they have a squad that should compete for the title.

 Malone said ball movement and team ball were emphasized during this week’s practices so he was not pleased that the Kings had 19 turnovers and only eight assists.

-Anderson had six assists and no turnovers for San Antonio.• Stauskas was asked his take on DeMarcus Cousins after spending time around him this week:
+Anderson had six assists and no turnovers for San Antonio.

 “He’s a great guy.
 He’s a lot of fun to be around.
 I know he’s got a little bit of a personality and he can get angry sometimes, but from what I’ve seen so far, he’s hard working, he likes to get after it.”

-Stauskas aslo took a hard fall and said he’d probably be sore, but finished the game.• Acy showed off his improved shooting range, including making two of his three attempts from three-point range.
+Stauskas aslo took a hard fall and said he’d probably be sore, but finished the game.

 The Kings have until July 26 to decide to pick up his contract option for next season.
 His improved shooting gives him a chance to be in the mix to stick around for next season.